bryanlabra/ArduCam-Snapshot/README.md

     sudo ./shell/waveshare-1inch14

 ### 2.6 Starting the script on boot
+We want the script to run after powering on without requiring any additional external input.
+We will create a service to start the script on boot.

 1. Open terminal and create a systemd service to start the script on boot: